 (The French trailer)

-I could add another one but I am not a big fan: Les Tuches
+I could add another one but I am not a big fan: Les Tuches.

-To me, the person that succeed to show how looks like a beauf, was the artist Dj Medhi with the great electro song “Signature”.
+To me, the person that succeeds to show how looks like a beauf, was the artist Dj Medhi with the great electro song “Signature”.
 The video clip takes place in the north of France, the buildings with the red bricks are the typical architecture of the north.

 My explanation about how Kevin became a redneck name in France was probably because Kevin was a popular first name everywhere in France but probably even more in the north.
 French people tend to have a negative image of the north of France.
-I would highly recommend to you to watch the movie “Bienvenue chez les Ch’tis”, but, to understand the jokes you would need to speak a little bit French.
+I would highly recommend you to watch the movie “Bienvenue chez les Ch’tis”(read my article about it), but, to understand the jokes you would need to speak a little bit French.
 To make it short, this movie illustrates how the French see the north and you are going to learn about the dialect “le Chti”.
 I can’t even understand a word of it.
 It is almost if it was a foreign language to me since I am not from this area.

 Did you know about the meaning of Kevin in France?
 Do you want me to write about other slangs?
 Let me know in the comments section 🙂 Now, I invite you to read the article What is the French slang of “Verlan”?